Original data · Updated monthly

 • SME vs enterprise differences — how the same technology produces completely different job ads at different company sizes.
 Read the comparison.

-Every figure is published with its sample size, and the classification rules are public.
-The Index reports a repeatable monthly sample, not a census — the methodology page explains exactly how it works and what it can't tell you.
+Every figure is published with its sample size.
+The collection approach, what we count and the limitations are public.
+The Index is a monthly observation, not a census — the methodology page explains what it can and can't tell you.

 Cite this index